lucashfreitas/blog-lucasfsantos/content/posts/2021-06-11-tips-to-improve-your-website-performance.md

 ###

-### 2 - Use Facades to load third party scripts that are not critical to your website load
+### 2 - Use Facades to load third-party scripts that are not critical to your website load

 Does your website have a chat widget?
 They are a really good example of this case.
 A Facade would be nothing but a FAKE HTML element that visually mimics your real chat widget, but it's actually there only to load the real \`script\` and add it to the page once the user clicks on it. \
 \
 Let's imagine that your website has a Facebook messenger link, instead of loading/parsing the whole javascript you could build a custom html icon using html and CSS and create a \`onclick\` event listener that would load the real chat widget when users click on it.

-Alternatively, you could load it inside the \`load\` event using something like `window.addEventListener('load', (event) => {.` Its better  to use the `load` event instead of `DomContentLoaded` because the second method doesn't wait for all resources download as images, etc. Please read here to understand more about the difference between \`load\` and \`DomContentLoaded\` event.
+Alternatively, you could load it inside the \`load\` event using something like `window.addEventListener('load', (event) => {.` It's better  to use the `load` event instead of `DomContentLoaded` because the second method doesn't wait for all resources download as images, etc. Please read here to understand more about the difference between \`load\` and \`DomContentLoaded\` event.

 Quote extracted from <https://developer.mozilla.org/en-US/docs/Web/API/Window/DOMContentLoaded_event>